sobradob/sobradob.github.io/content/blog/pricing_profit_paternalism.md

 Do you have to do anything?
 Your customers seem happy with your service, even if they are struggling in other parts of life.
 Do you explain to them that they are overpaying?
 These customers aren't idiots, they mostly know they are overpaying.
 But they often have so much going on at the moment, and cannot afford to move their belongings to a long term storage.

 Do you kick them out by setting hard limits on how long they can leave their things at your venue?
 Surely that would be worse for them in the short term.
 Would it really help them long term?
 Would they appreciate it?
-Perhaps leaving things for years at your storage facility is a bad option, but the best of many worse options.
+Perhaps leaving things for years at your storage facility is a bad option, but the best of many bad options.

 Do you review your pricing, and risk losing the profitability that allows you to keep the bank and your employees happy.
 How do you juggle your obligations to your customers, creditors and employees?
 Or do you instead lean into this insight and start advertising near courthouses and hospitals?
 Google and Facebook were already kind-of doing a version of this for you, without you even knowing it.